aws-samples/amazon-connect-cicd-workshop/amzconnect-supporting-infra/README.md

 This workshop will teach you how to implement a [Continuous Integration and Continuous Delivery (CI/CD)](https://en.wikipedia.org/wiki/CI/CD) process for a contact center built using [AWS services](https://aws.amazon.com/).
 This solution has Multi-Region support, which can be tailored for [Amazon Connect Global Resiliency](https://docs.aws.amazon.com/connect/latest/adminguide/setup-connect-global-resiliency.html)

 ## Concepts

-This pattern uses [AWS CodePipeline](https://aws.amazon.com/codepipeline/) for CI/CD and [AWS CodeBuild](https://aws.amazon.com/codebuild/) as a build service.
-The code is written in typescript and uses [CDK](https://aws.amazon.com/cdk/) to model the application components.
+**TODO** Add verbiage to describe this AWS Developer Tools and AWS CDK so we can add links to the services

 ### CI/CD Pipeline Architecture

-The pipelines that deploy Amazon Connect and other associated items are installed into a single DevOps tooling account.
-All pipelines will run here and can deploy to any other supported region.
-The tooling account and the application account regions are configured independently and don't necessarily need to be the same.

-There are four pipelines deployed:
-- instance pipeline which creates the Amazon Connect instance itself.
-- supporting-infra pipeline which creates supporting architectures such as lex bots, s3 buckets, and any other resource which is not primarily code.
-- lambdas pipeline which creates all associated lambda functions and layers.
-This is separate so that appropriate testing and security patterns can be run against the code itself.
-- contact-flows pipeline which deploys the Amazon Connect contact flows to the instance.

-The resources are deployed into the specified account and region first in the primary region and then to other secondary region(s).
+**TODO**
+* Tooling account is in 1 region
+* Child accounts can be in another region
+* Update diagrams to show this

+**TODO** Add verbiage to describe this.
 ![[architecture.png]](images/architecture.png)

 ### Monorepo Architecture

-The four application stacks are stored in a single monorepo.
-An API gateway backed by routing lambda receives webhooks from Github and starts the specified pipeline based upon the files added or modified.
-The github webhooks are secured using secrets to verify that all incoming requests are from the legitimate Github repo.
+**TODO** Add verbiage to describe this
 ![[Monorepo.png]](images/Monorepo.png)

 ### Amazon Connect Flows
 In [Amazon Connect](https://aws.amazon.com/connect/) deployments it is common to deploy [Amazon Connect Flows](https://docs.aws.amazon.com/connect/latest/adminguide/connect-contact-flows.html) that are created using the [Amazon Connect console](https://console.aws.amazon.com/connect/) which refer to the various [flow block definitions](https://docs.aws.amazon.com/connect/latest/adminguide/contact-block-definitions.html) (e.g., Play prompt, Set working queue, Get customer input, Invoke AWS Lambda function).
-These resources included in the flow, such as queues and voice prompts, are referenced within the flow using the name of the resource and the Amazon Resource Name (ARN).
-The ARN is a unique identifier for a resource that is specific to the service and Region in which the resource is created.
-The functionality works great in a single account, however it becomes an issue when you need to move those flows between instances in different accounts and regions.
-The resource ARNs from the source instance need to be mapped to ones on the destination instance.
-If the names are the same, these resources can usually be resolved, however if they are different, one needs to manually resolve.
-This can be time consuming and prone to human error when you have multiple instances and a large numbers of flows.
+These definitions can reference other AWS services (e.g., [AWS Lambda](https://aws.amazon.com/lambda/), [Amazon Lex](https://aws.amazon.com/lex/)).
+Flow block definitions and AWS Services are referenced by name (translated to ARN) or ARN.
+This works great in a single account, however it becomes an issue when you need to move those flows between instances in different accounts.
+The ARNs from the source instance need to be mapped to the destination instance.
+This is time consuming and prone to human error when you have multiple instances and large numbers of flows.

 This design uses [Amazon Connect contact attributes](https://docs.aws.amazon.com/connect/latest/adminguide/connect-contact-attributes.html) instead of ARNs.
 In the [flow that the phone number is attached to](https://docs.aws.amazon.com/connect/latest/adminguide/associate-claimed-ported-phone-number-to-flow.html) (ACME_Main in our case) there is a mapping Lambda that runs that has an entry for all possible keys that one could encounter within a particular Amazon Connect instance and maps those keys to the corresponding ARN.